-On October 21, Thompson Coburn partners Mark Kaltenrieder, Chair of the Firm’s Pro Bono Committee, and Paul Brown represented the Firm at a press conference where Legal Services of Eastern Missouri (LSEM) announced that Thompson Coburn and three other St. Louis law firms – Bryan Cave, Husch Blackwell and Stinson – have agreed to participate in a new program to provide pro bono legal representation to neighborhood organizations in underserved parts of the City of St. Louis.
+On October 21, Thompson Coburn partners Mark Kaltenrieder, Chair of the Firm’s Pro Bono Committee, represented the Firm at a press conference where Legal Services of Eastern Missouri (LSEM) announced that Thompson Coburn and three other St. Louis law firms – Bryan Cave, Husch Blackwell and Stinson – have agreed to participate in a new program to provide pro bono legal representation to neighborhood organizations in underserved parts of the City of St. Louis.

 Each of the four firms has made a two-year commitment to provide pro bono legal services to a neighborhood organization on issues relating to vacant and nuisance property and economic redevelopment.
 Thompson Coburn has “adopted” the Old North St. Louis Neighborhood, located just north of downtown (and home to the St. Louis landmark Crown Candy Kitchen).